FireDynamics/LectureFireSimulation/book/content/modelling/02_fluids/03_turbulence.md

 The integral scale, at which the flow structures break into smaller structures, connects both above scales.

 To model turbulence, the impact of small scales on the large scales must be approximated.
-The main two approaches are based on either a spacial or a temporal means.
+The main two approaches are based on either a spatial or a temporal means.

 <!-- :::{figure-md} fig-turbulence-energy-spectrum